junxit/us-congress-bills-117/metadata.md

 - 2022-09-19 — Placed on the Union Calendar, Calendar No. 371.
 - 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-477, Part I.
 - 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 117-477, Part I.
+- 2022-09-20 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.